tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     person or entity, including any of our employees, personnel or representatives; and/or (i) violates the privacy of any third party.

-    “**Process**” means to collect, access, use, disclose, transfer, transmit, store, host, or otherwise process.
+    "**Process**" means to collect, access, use, disclose, transfer, transmit, store, host, or otherwise process.

-    “**Restricted Data**” means any: (a) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation; (b) other information subject to regulation or protection under specific Laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations); (c) any data that could otherwise be considered sensitive personal information pursuant to relevant and applicable Privacy Laws as defined in the Data Protection Addendum.
+    "**Restricted Data**" means any: (a) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation; (b) other information subject to regulation or protection under specific Laws such as the Children's Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations); (c) any data that could otherwise be considered sensitive personal information pursuant to relevant and applicable Privacy Laws as defined in the Data Protection Addendum.

-    “**Tigris Confidential Information**” means all nonpublic information disclosed by us, our affiliates, business partners, or our or their respective employees, contractors or agents that is designated as confidential or that, given the nature of the information or circumstances surrounding its disclosure, reasonably should be understood to be confidential.
-Tigris Confidential Information includes: (a) nonpublic information relating to our or our affiliates or business partners’ technology, customers, business plans, promotional and marketing activities, finances and other business affairs; (b) third-party information that we are obligated to keep confidential; and (c) the nature, content and existence of
+    "**Tigris Confidential Information**" means all nonpublic information disclosed by us, our affiliates, business partners, or our or their respective employees, contractors or agents that is designated as confidential or that, given the nature of the information or circumstances surrounding its disclosure, reasonably should be understood to be confidential.
+Tigris Confidential Information includes: (a) nonpublic information relating to our or our affiliates or business partners' technology, customers, business plans, promotional and marketing activities, finances and other business affairs; (b) third-party information that we are obligated to keep confidential; and (c) the nature, content and existence of